+2024 2023

-2023 \$'000 2022 \$'000
+\$'000 \$'000

 Current

-Trade receivables 139 1 592
+Trade receivables 97 139

-Prepayments 369 318
+Prepayments 28 369

-GST Recoverable from AGD 5
+GST recoverable from AGD 5

-Total current receivables 513 1 910
+Total current receivables 125 513

-Non-current

-Receivables 1

-Total non-current receivables Sectored to the 1

-Total receivables 513 1 911
+Total receivables 125 513

-Receivables arise in the normal course of selling goods and services to other government agencies and to the public.
-Receivables are normally settled within 30 days after the issue of an invoice or the goods/services have been provided under a contractual arrangement.
-Receivables, prepayments and accrued revenues are non-interest bearing.
-Receivables are held with the objective of collecting the contractual cash flows and they are measured at amortised cost.
+Trade receivables arise in the normal course of selling goods and services to other government agencies and to the public.
+Trade receivables are normally settled within 30 days after the issue of an invoice or the goods/services have been provided under a contractual arrangement.